Priest stabbed during livestream of morning mass in Canada's largest church

 Breaking News Emails

-A man has been arrested after a priest in Montreal was stabbed on Friday during a livestreamed morning mass in Canada's largest church.
+A 26-year-old man has been arrested after a priest in Montreal was stabbed Friday during a livestreamed morning mass in Canada's largest church.

-Father Claude Grou, the rector of the Saint Joseph's Oratory, was taken to the hospital and is said to be stable condition, according to the Archdiocese of Montreal.
+Father Claude Grou, 77, the rector of the Saint Joseph's Oratory, was taken to the hospital and is said to be in stable condition, according to the Archdiocese of Montreal.

-Authorities responded to call around 8:40 a.m. and witnesses said a man went toward the priest with a sharp object.
+Authorities responded to a call around 8:40 a.m. and witnesses said a man went toward the priest with a sharp object during the daily mass at which 50 people were in attendance.

 The attack was captured on a livestream and television broadcast by the Catholic channel Salt + Light, which publishes the streams shortly after the mass.
 Authorities have not disclosed whether the footage will be released.

-When police arrived the suspect was already detained by church security and the priest was lightly injured on his upper body, Montreal police spokesperson Caroline Chèvrefils said.
+When police arrived, the suspect was already detained by church security and the priest was slightly injured on his upper body, Montreal police spokesperson Caroline Chèvrefils said.

-Valérie Plante, mayor of Montreal, responded to the incident in tweet, "What a horrible and inexcusable gesture that has no place in Montreal."
-She added she's relieved to hear Father Claude Grou was recovering.
+"What a horrible and inexcusable gesture that has no place in Montreal."
+Mayor Valérie Plante tweeted.

 Grou was not "afraid for his life," tweeted Jasmin Lemieux-Lefebvre, director of communications for the Catholic Church of Quebec.

+Montreal Police said in a tweet Friday afternoon that this was an isolated incident and the suspect, who they did not identify, is expected to appear in court on Saturday.

-Saint Joseph's is in Montreal's Mount Royal district and is Canada's biggest church after it was officially opened in 1956.
+Saint Joseph's, which officially opened in 1956, is in Montreal's Mount Royal district and is Canada's biggest church.
 It is said to be one of the country's most popular tourist spots, with 2 million visitors per year.